 Watch our Guide to the Vatican Highlights Video:

 Check out the works of art listed below in this video:

-1. Laocoön and his Sons
+1. Laocoön and His Sons

 Legend has it, this sculpture was discovered from the ruins of the Roman Forum by Michelangelo himself!
-Representing the store of the old priest Laocoon and his two sons, large serpents sent from the sea strangle the figures.
-When the Vatican museums celebrated their 500th birthday in 2006, it was the day in history that Michelangelo brought this sculpture to the pope.
+Representing the store of the old priest Laocoön and his two sons, large serpents sent from the sea strangle the figures.
+When the Vatican Museums celebrated their 500th birthday in 2006, it was the day in history that Michelangelo brought this sculpture to the pope.
 You can find this epic Vatican statue in the Pio-Clementino Museum.

 2. School of Athens

 The term Renaissance literally means “rebirth” and refers to the period of European civilization that produced a revival in art, learning and literature and.
 This glorious fresco painted by Raphael sits on the wall of what used to be the pope’s main office.
 A depiction of philosophy, the painting represents all the greatest mathematicians, philosophers and scientists congregating to share ideas.
 Raphael also paid tribute to his fellow artists of the Italian Renaissance by painting their facial features on the philosophers.
 He was only 27 years old when he painted the fresco.

 When you walk into the Hall of Muses, notice this broken, limbless piece of marble that sits in the center of the room.
 The pope loved the piece so much that he ordered Michelangelo to finish it and add the “missing” parts.
 The great artist respectfully declined, claiming that that the man who sculpted it knew the human body better than the nature itself.
 Later, when you walk into the Sistine Chapel, look at Michelangelo’s muscly Jesus Christ and see how the Belvedere Torso inspired his work.